dougeby/IntuneDocs/intune-azure/enroll-devices/what-is.md

 ## Mobile device cleanup after MDM certificate expiration

 The MDM certificate is renewed automatically when mobile devices are communicating with the Intune service.
-If mobile devices (not PCs) are wiped, or they fail to communicate with the Intune service for some period of time, the MDM certificate will not get renewed.
+If mobile devices are wiped, or they fail to communicate with the Intune service for some period of time, the MDM certificate will not get renewed.
 The device is removed from the Azure portal 180 days after the MDM certificate expires.